 out of 10

-It's not all doom and gloom, however.
 While the brake pedal does require a fair push to slow the Escape, it's easy to come to smooth stops.
-The Escape Plug-In Hybrid also performed well in our 60-0 mph panic-stop tests.
+The Escape PHEV also performed well in our panic-stop tests.
+The ride quality is generally relaxed, though driving over certain bumps causes harsher impacts than we've noticed in other Escape models.

 Comfort

-How comfortable is the Escape Plug-In Hybrid?
+How comfortable is the Ford Escape?
 Overall, we're happy with the level of comfort offered.
 The front seats are well shaped and comfortable.
 The rear bench — though a little flat — is also nice, offering good thigh support.
-Our Titanium trim test vehicle included a height-adjustable passenger seat, which is a rarity in this class.
-The ride quality is generally relaxed, though driving over certain bumps causes harsher impacts in the cabin than we've noticed in other Escape models.
+Our Titanium trim test vehicle included a height-adjustable passenger seat, a rarity in this class.

 The automatic climate system delivers plenty of airflow on hot days, and it features a three-stage system that allows you to set a maximum fan speed.
-Unlike rivals, ventilated front seats and heated rear seats are not available on any trim.
+Unlike rivals, the Escape PHEV doesn't offer ventilated front seats and heated rear seats on any trim.

-How’s the interior?
 The Escape's cabin is functional and pleasantly laid out.
 There's plenty of room all around, though headroom might run out for very tall rear occupants in models with the panoramic sunroof.
-The primary controls are easy to reach and use, and the driver's seat offers a commanding view outward.
+The primary controls are easy to reach and use.
 The driver's seat also has numerous adjustments that make it a cinch to dial in your preferred position.
 On the downside, the door armrests are a touch too narrow, and tall drivers might have a hard time seeing the projection of the available head-up display.

-How’s the storage?
-The Escape Plug-In Hybrid's cargo area behind the rear seats is pretty useful.
+How’s storage and cargo?
+The Escape Plug-in's cargo area behind the rear seats is ample.
 We like the low floor and high seatbacks; it opens up a lot of vertical storage space before luggage impedes your rear visibility.
 The rear seats don't fold flat, but the outboard seat belts can be disengaged from their seat holsters so there's no obstruction while you're loading cargo.
-The cargo area will hold up to 60.8 cubic feet with the rear seats folded, which is less than the Hyundai Tucson PHEV and Toyota RAV4 Prime.
+The cargo area will hold 34.4 cubic feet and up to 60.8 cubes with the rear seats folded, which is less than the max capacity of the Hyundai Tucson PHEV or Toyota RAV4 Plug-in but still plenty practical.

 Value